SoFi vs. Prosper: Which personal loan lender is right for you?

 How to choose between Prosper and SoFi

-SoFi and Prosper are both strong lenders but if you can qualify for a loan with SoFi, the odds are good that SoFi will be the better choice.
-SoFi’s loans are cheaper and the lender is willing to lend large amounts.
-Where Prosper wins is with people looking for very small loans and with slightly lower credit scores than SoFi will accept.
+SoFi and Prosper are both strong lenders, but if you can qualify for a loan with SoFi, the odds are good that SoFi will be the better choice.
+Its loans are cheaper and it offers larger amounts.
+However, Prosper wins for people looking for very small loans and with slightly lower credit scores than SoFi will accept.